Norman Prince Neurosciences Institute (NPNI)

 - Test and rapidly implement new ways to improve clinical care, including new drugs, new devices, new processes and new policies

 - Access state leaders in government and business to develop large-scale research strategies and health care policies

-Research conducted through the NPNI is distinguished by close collaboration among internationally recognized experts at prominent Rhode Island institutions, including Rhode Island Hospital and its Hasbro Children’s Hospital, Bradley Hospital, Brown University and the Brown Institute for Brain Science, Butler Hospital, the Providence VA Medical Center, and the University of Rhode Island.
+Research conducted through the NPNI is distinguished by close collaboration among internationally recognized experts at prominent Rhode Island institutions, including Rhode Island Hospital and its Hasbro Children’s Hospital, Bradley Hospital, Brown University and the Carney Institute for Brain Science, Butler Hospital, the Providence VA Medical Center, and the University of Rhode Island.